friedolinfoerder/wp-activerecord/README.md

 Alias for `where`.

 ##### Method `or_where($column [, $type_or_value [, $value]])`
-Alias for `where`, but adds a new group to the where clause.
+Alias for `where`, but adds a new group to the where clause, which will be added with the keyword OR

 ##### Method `group_by($column [, $order])`
+Add a group by section
 ###### Example:
 ```php
 $activeRecords = Table::query()